UNIVAR SPECIALTY CONSUMABLES LIMITED

 24. Force Majeure

-(i) The Buyer reserves the right to defer the date of delivery or payment or to cancel an Order or reduce the volume of Goods Ordered if it is prevented from or delayed in the carrying on of its business due to circumstances beyond the reasonable control of the Buyer including, without limitation, acts of God, governmental actions, war or national emergency, riot, civil commotion, fire, explosion, flood, epidemic, lock-outs, strikes or other labour disputes (whether or not relating to either party's workforce), or restraints or delays affecting carriers or inability or delay in obtaining supplies of adequate or suitable materials.
-For the purposes of this Contract, Force Majeure Event means an event beyond the reasonable control of either party including but not limited to strikes, lock-outs or other industrial disputes (except involving the affected parties own workforce), act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, fire, flood, storm,
+(i) The Buyer reserves the right to defer the date of delivery or payment or to cancel an Order or reduce the volume of Goods Ordered if it is prevented from or delayed in the carrying on of its business due to circumstances beyond the reasonable control of the Buyer.
+For the purposes of this Contract, Force Majeure Event means an event beyond the reasonable control of either party including but not limited to strikes, lock-outs or other industrial disputes (except involving the affected party’s own workforce), act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, fire, flood, storm, the imposition of any embargo, export or import restrictions, quota or other restrictions or prohibitions, or the failure to grant any necessary licence or consent and, where relating to the Buyer, any import restriction or material change in import tariffs and costs arising as a result of or in connection with the United Kingdom’s withdrawal from the European Union having an impact on the Buyer’s ability to fulfill its obligation under this Agreement,

 (ii) Neither party shall be liable to the other as a result of any delay or failure to perform its obligations under this Contract as a result of a Force Majeure Event.